 Deep learning is a subfield of machine learning that has achieved widespread success in the past decade in numerous science and technology tasks, including speech recognition (Hinton et al., 2012; Chan et al., 2016), image classification (Krizhevsky et al., 2012; Simonyan and Zisserman, 2014; He et al., 2016), and drug design (Gawehn et al., 2016).
 Its success is often attributed to a few key characteristics.
 First, rather than operating on predetermined (by humans) features, deep learning is typically applied to raw inputs (e.g., pixels), and all of the processing of those inputs is handled in several steps (layers) of nonlinear transformation; the addition of these layers increases the depth of the network.
-This allows the model to learn to extract discriminative, non-linear features for the task at hand.
-Second, all stages of the deep learning models, including the training objectives (defined by a loss function), are designed to ensure differentiability with respect to model parameters, allowing models to be trained efficiently with stochastic gradient descent techniques.
-With enough training data and computational power, deep learning models can learn complex, highly non-linear input-output mappings, such as those found in Earth System Models.
+This allows the model to learn to extract discriminative, nonlinear features for the task at hand.
+Second, all stages of the deep-learning models, including the training objectives (defined by a loss function), are designed to ensure differentiability with respect to model parameters, allowing models to be trained efficiently with stochastic gradient descent techniques.
+With enough training data and computational power, deep-learning models can learn complex, highly nonlinear input-output mappings, such as those found in Earth system models.

-20 3.1 Architectures
+3.1 Architectures

 In this work we consider convolutional neural networks (CNNs; LeCun et al., 1998) to model the spatial precipitation patterns over time.
-CNNs are able to process data with a known grid-like topology, and have been demonstrated as effective models for understanding image content (Krizhevsky et al., 2012; Karpathy et al., 2014; He et al., 2016).
-Unlike standard fully-connected neural networks, CNNs employ a convolution operation in place of a general matrix multiplication in at least one of their layers.
-In a convolutional layer, a $m \times n \times p$ input tensor is convolved with a set of k in k input k input, and k input tensor is convolved with a set of k input k input, and an k input, a
+CNNs are able to process data with a known grid-like topology and have been demonstrated as effective models for understanding image content (Krizhevsky et al., 2012; Karpathy et al., 2014; He et al., 2016).
+Unlike standard fully connected neural networks, CNNs employ a convolution operation in place of a general matrix multiplication in at least one of their layers.
+In a convolutional layer, an $m \times n \times p$ input tensor is convolved with a set of k $i \times j \times p$ kernels to output k feature maps that serve as inputs for the next layer.
+In this setting, m and n correspond to the width and height of the input, and p corresponds to the depth (i.e., number of channels).
+Similarly, i and j correspond to the width and height of the kernel, and p corresponds to the depth, which is equal to that of the input tensor.
+In practice we choose a kernel where $i \ll m$ and $j \ll n$ (e.g., i = j = 3).
+By using a small kernel, we limit the number of parameters required by the model while maintaining the ability to detect small, meaningful features in a large and complex input space.
+This both reduces memory requirements of the model and improves statistical efficiency (Krizhevsky et al., 2012; Goodfellow et al., 2016).
+The learning capacity of the model can also be adjusted by varying the width (i.e., number of kernels) and the depth (i.e., number of layers) of the network.